-With £10,000 sat in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?
+With £10,000 sitting in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

-Whether you’ve inherited it, saved hard, or had a winning streak at the races, the chances are you’re looking to invest your £10,000 to get your savings working harder for you.
+Whether you’ve saved hard, received an invested inheritance, or had a winning streak at the races, the chances are you’re looking for the best place to invest £10,000 to get your savings working harder for you.

-Investing gives you a better chance of beating inflation, although it does come with the added risk that the value of your investment can go down as well as up.
-That’s why, whether you’re a seasoned investor or a complete novice, it can be daunting investing a lump-sum of £10,000 in one go.
+The main advantage of saving is that it’s more secure, but saving money doesn’t guarantee a significant increase in value.
+Investing gives you a better chance of beating inflation, although it does come with the added risk as the value of your investment can go down as well as up.
+You should consider investing if you have an emergency buffer.

-Deciding the best way to invest £10,000 will be personal to you, so here are six themes you should consider when looking to maximise your returns on the financial markets.
+Deciding the best ways to invest 10K will be personal to you.
+So here are six themes you should consider when looking for how to invest money and maximise your returns on the financial markets.

 - Investor profile